kateja-bhakti/Flower-Photo-Gallery/README.md

-# Beautiful Flower Gallery
+# 🌸 Beautiful Flower Gallery

-A clean and responsive flower photo gallery built with simple **HTML** and **CSS**.
-This project showcases a collection of colorful flower images with smooth hover effects and overlay captions.
+A clean and responsive flower photo gallery built using simple HTML and CSS.
+This project displays a colorful collection of flower images enhanced with smooth hover effects and stylish overlay captions.

-## Features
+## ✨ Features

-- Responsive grid layout that adapts to all screen sizes
+- 💠 Responsive grid layout for all screen sizes
-- Hover scale and shadow effects on images
+- 🌼 Hover scale and shadow effects on images
-- Overlay captions with flower names on hover
+- 🖼️ Overlay captions with flower names on hover
-- Smooth transitions for interactive feel
+- 🎨 Elegant gradient background with modern typography (Poppins)
-- Elegant gradient background with modern typography (Poppins font)
+- 🎬 Smooth transition animations for a lively user experience

-## Demo
+## 🌐 Demo

-Open the `index.html` file in your browser to see the gallery in action.
+Just open the `index.html` file in your browser to view the gallery in action!

-## Project Structure
+## 📁 Project Structure

-flower-gallery <br>
+flower-gallery/ <br>
 ├── index.html <br>
 ├── style.css <br>
 ├── rose.jpeg <br>